鼠のまくらに黄びたき (初春) [on the print*]

 Rakusan announced the upcoming publication of 42 in the delivery documents for installment twenty which was distributed December 28, 1930.
 42alt, a woodblock print of an alternate sketch of the same design subject, was included in installment twenty as a preview advertisement.
 Printing and publication of the first print run of approximately two hundred copies of 42 was in January 1931 in installment twenty-one (of fifty).
 (The exact printing and publication days are unknown since no copies of the installment twenty-one delivery documents have yet been located.)
 It is unclear if an additional edition I printing of 42 was made before mid 1933 when the series was completed and all edition I printings ceased.
 The copy illustrated here is typical of edition I.

 No later edition printings of 42 are currently documented.
-Edition I copies of 42 with city-name stamps show that edition I copies were still available for sale after World War II.
+Edition I copies of 42 with city-name stamps (see below) show that edition I copies were still available for sale after World War II.
 Because Rakusan did not typically reprint until more copies were needed, 42 would not have been reprinted in the pre-war edition II period.
 It remains possible that an as yet undocumented edition III reprinting of 42 could have been made.

 There is a printing flaw in 42 in the lower left portion of the composition.
 The privet leaves are all underprinted in yellow and were all supposed to be overprinted in green.
 A bent-leaf shape immediately below the main branch remained the underprinted yellow, presumably because the required area on the green block was accidentally carved away.
 This flaw remains uncorrected on all known copies.